jeremiahaguirre/basic-app/README.md

 - **Nothing is impossible!**

-- Open an [issue](https://github.com/jeremiahaguirre/boomtown/issues/new) and let's make Boomtown better together!
+- Open an [issue](https://github.com/jeremiahaguirre/boomtown/issues/new) and let's make this app better together!

 - _Bug reports, feature requests, patches, and well-wishes are always welcome._ :heavy_exclamation_mark: